reviewing pull requests: challenging what we'll regret later

 reviewing pull requests isn’t about perfection. it’s about avoiding future headaches.

-stop nitpicking over spaces and semicolons. stop obsessing over 100% code coverage like it’s a holy grail. that’s lazy thinking disguised as thoroughness. when i review, i ask: what will we regret not fixing now?
+stop nitpicking spaces and semicolons. stop obsessing over 100% code coverage. that’s lazy thinking disguised as thoroughness. when i review, i ask: what will we regret not fixing now?

-tests aren’t a safety net if they suck. writing tests to hit 100% coverage is like using duct tape to fix a leaky pipe: it looks fixed but still breaks when you need it most. write tests that break when something important fails, not tests that make your coverage report look pretty.
+tests aren’t a safety net if they suck. writing tests to hit 100% coverage is duct tape on a leaky pipe. write tests that break when something important fails, not tests that make your coverage report pretty.

-your CI is your best reviewer. it doesn’t get tired or miss edge cases when properly fed. when you spot a bug, write a regression test:don’t blame humans. expecting people to catch what robots should is backwards thinking.
+your CI is your best reviewer. it doesn’t get tired or miss edge cases. when you spot a bug, write a regression test:don’t blame humans.

-lazy reviews are easy. good reviews hurt. anyone can skim and stamp “LGTM.” anyone can nitpick variable names. real reviews say “add a test for this” and challenge assumptions. a good review might piss people off: but it’ll save future you from 3am debugging hell.
+lazy reviews are easy. good reviews hurt. anyone can stamp “LGTM.” real reviews say “add a test for this” and challenge assumptions. a good review might piss people off: but it saves future you from 3am debugging.

-match reviewers to their superpowers. don’t assign reviews democratically. find the person who knows where the bodies are buried. sometimes that means waiting for the domain expert.
+match reviewers to their superpowers. find the person who knows where the bodies are buried. sometimes that means waiting for the domain expert.

 ask the big question: what will future us hate about this?